tschanzvera/Real-Time-Bus-Tracker/README.md

 ## How to run

 Load the url on your browser and click the run button.
 It should update every 5 seconds.
 To view this project using Google Maps you will have to obtain your own API key from Google Maps and insert it in the index3.html file.
-To view this project using Mapbox you will have to get your own access token from Mapbox and insert it in the maps2.js file
+To view this project using Mapbox you will have to get your own access token from Mapbox and insert it in the maps2.js file.
 To see the map of Bern with the tram stops you will have to get your own access token from Mapbox and insert it in the map.js file.

 ## Roadmap of future improvements